XPUI-Framework/xpui-backends/fui/README.md

 unsafe { xpui::host::install(&BACKEND) };
 ```

+A firmware compiles two sources, `cpp/xpui_fui.cpp` and FreeInkUI's own
-Add `cpp/xpui_fui.cpp` to the firmware's build with FreeInkUI's include
+`src/FreeInkUI.cpp`, with FreeInkUI's include directory on the path —
-directory on the path — [`docs/firmware.md`](docs/firmware.md) has the two
+[`docs/firmware.md`](docs/firmware.md) has the lines for PlatformIO and for
-lines for PlatformIO and for CMake. `Platform` is the one thing this crate
+CMake. `Platform` is the one thing this crate
 cannot supply: whatever drives the panel already knows whether a button was
 pressed, so it implements those five methods and the backend forwards to it.